← All courses

 • ·Variants demoed for realtors, advisors, agencies, coaches

-• ·You build both for a real (or simulated) client of your own
+• ·You implement both against a real (or simulated) client of your own

 Sunday · 2 hrs

-• ·You pick the two highest-ROI workflows for your business
+• ·You pick the two decisions where tightening pays back fastest in your business

 Takeaway